chiefbiiko/bwt/README.md

 **B**etter **W**eb **T**oken

-> Know someone that can *security review* this module?
+> Know anyone that can *security review* this module?

+:warning: :construction: **API won't change, but internals will.
+Not yet formally reviewed.**

 ## Features